KleeGroup/eslint-config-focus/README.md

 default configuration for eslint

-Perform a `npm install --save-dev eslint-config-focus`
+Perform a `npm install --save-dev eslint-config-focus`, then a second `npm install` to fetch the newly inserted dependencies.

 Don' forget to update or create a  `.eslintrc` in the root directory of your project.